History of quaternions: Hamilton's discovery

 In 1843, Hamilton knew that the complex numbers could be viewed as points in a plane and that they could be added and multiplied together using certain geometric operations.
 Hamilton sought to find a way to do the same for points in space.
 Points in space can be represented by their coordinates, which are triples of numbers and have an obvious addition, but Hamilton had difficulty defining the appropriate multiplication.

 According to a letter Hamilton wrote later to his son Archibald:

 Every morning in the early part of October 1843, on my coming down to breakfast, your brother William Edwin and yourself used to ask me: "Well, Papa, can you multiply triples?"
 Whereto I was always obliged to reply, with a sad shake of the head, "No, I can only add and subtract them."

 On October 16, 1843, Hamilton and his wife took a walk along the Royal Canal in Dublin.
 While they walked across Brougham Bridge (now Broom Bridge), a solution suddenly occurred to him.
 While he could not "multiply triples", he saw a way to do so for quadruples.
 By using three of the numbers in the quadruple as the points of a coordinate in space, Hamilton could represent points in space by his new system of numbers.
 He then carved the basic rules for multiplication into the bridge:

 Hamilton called a quadruple with these rules of multiplication a quaternion, and he devoted the remainder of his life to studying and teaching them.
 From 1844 to 1850 Philosophical Magazine communicated Hamilton's exposition of quaternions.
 In 1853 he issued Lectures on Quaternions, a comprehensive treatise that also described biquaternions.
 The facility of the algebra in expressing geometric relationships led to broad acceptance of the method, several compositions by other authors, and stimulation of applied algebra generally.
-As mathematical terminology has grown since that time, and usage of some terms has changed, the traditional expressions are referred to classical Hamiltonian quaternions.
+As mathematical terminology has grown since that time, and usage of some terms has changed, the traditional expressions are referred to as classical Hamiltonian quaternions.

 Precursors

-Hamilton's innovation consisted of expressing quaternions as an algebra over R. The formulae for the multiplication of quaternions are implicit in the four squares formula devised by Leonhard Euler in 1748; Olinde Rodrigues applied this formula to representing rotations in 1840.
+Hamilton's innovation consisted of expressing quaternions as an algebra over R. The formulae for the multiplication of quaternions are implicit in the four squares formula devised by Leonhard Euler in 1748.
+In 1840, Olinde Rodrigues used spherical trigonometry and developed a formula closely related to quaternion multiplication in order to describe the new axis and angle of two combined rotations.

 Response

 The special claims of quaternions as the algebra of four-dimensional space were challenged by James Cockle with his exhibits in 1848 and 1849 of tessarines and coquaternions as alternatives.
-Nevertheless, these new algebras from Cockle were, in fact, to be found inside Hamilton’s biquaternions.
-From Italy, in 1858 Giusto Bellavitis responded to connect Hamilton’s vector theory with his theory of equipollences of directed line segments.
+Nevertheless, these new algebras from Cockle were, in fact, subalgebras of Hamilton's biquaternions.
+From Italy, in 1858 Giusto Bellavitis responded to connect Hamilton's vector theory with his theory of equipollences of directed line segments.